nih-cfde/training-and-engagement/docs/TrainingRepoStyleGuide/tutorial_template_docs/TutorialTemplate.md

 Add a brief description of what the tutorial is about.
 If tutorial material was built from other sources, mention that here.

+For **multi-page** tutorials only, add estimated time per section, lesson name, and description in a Markdown table:

 Est. Time | Lesson name | Description
 --- | --- | ---
 x mins | [Page title](path/to/page) | Formatted as a short phrase or question about the primary learning goal of each section